What is Rayon?

 Although in the early days the main source of this raw material was cotton linters, a combination of improved technologies for obtaining alpha cellulose nitrate during world war II resulted in a shift in raw material to wood pulp.
 Only certain trees constitute the most economical supply of dissolving pulp as the final product is called the process economics depend upon the cost of logs delivered at the pulping mill and the relative yield of alpha cellulose after the unusable lignin and the other components of the wood are discarded.
 The dissolving pulp is received by the rayon manufacturer in sheer or roll form.

 Rayon lacks the highly ordered fibril character of cotton and flax.
 It is readily accessible and the effects of bleaching are more severe.
-In its preparation from xanthate-derivatized wood pulp, rayon is regenerated in an acid bath to cellulose before extrusion from a viscous solution as filament fibers.
+In its preparation from xanthate-derivatized wood pulp, rayon is regenerated in an acid bath to cellulose before extrusion from a viscous solution as filament fibres.
 This process reduces the chain length of cellulose by one third of the expected value for cotton and flax.
-Hence there are many more shorter chain lengths and thus a greater number of reducing ends.
+Hence, there are many shorter chain lengths and thus a greater number of reducing ends.
 Rayon is commonly cut to staple whenever bleaching may be required.

 List of Uses of Rayon

 Among the man made fibers that are presently used in clothing and which are flame resistant are mod-acrylic fibers.
 Fabric conditioners can be used with any rayon fabrics for the intent of the product involved at user’s discrimination.
-Some of the uses of Rayon are listed below.
+Some uses of Rayon are listed below.

 1. Industrial Uses:

 In most industrial uses, the durability of a fabric under moderate to severe treatment is a matter of prime importance in its selection.
 Rayon being relatively more expensive and much less durable than cotton in most such cases, has found little application in the field of industrial uses.
-With regard to cotton, rayon is pertinent to mention here that industrial uses account for approximately two-fifths of the cotton consumed in the United states each year.
+With regard to cotton, rayon is pertinent to mention here that industrial uses account for approximately two-fifths of the cotton consumed in the United States each year.

 2. Used in Garments: